Flag of California: Original Bear Flag

 The Bear Flag given to young Montgomery returned with USS Portsmouth to the east coast of the U.S. in 1848, but in 1855 was returned to California.
 The flag was given to California's two senators, John B. Weller and William M. Gwin.
 This flag was donated to the Society of California Pioneers on September 8, 1855, and was preserved at the Society's Pioneer Halls in San Francisco until it was destroyed on April 18, 1906, in the fires that followed the great San Francisco earthquake.
+According to the New-York Daily Tribune, a facsimile likeness of the flag was sent to the Fremont Club of Northampton, Massachusetts in 1856 by the society to show support for John C. Fremont during the presidential election.

 Today, a replica hangs on display in the Sonoma Barracks, or El Presidio de Sonoma.
 There is also a statue in the plaza at Sonoma, California, commemorating the raising of the flag, the Bear Flag Monument.